tiger-sea/mcs_research/sections/results.md

 \section{LF}
 In this section, the estimated values for HRV parameter LF are shown.
 The MAP estimation values and credible intervals are summarized in Table \ref{table:LF} for LF.
-The MAP estimation values were small in general, however, the credible intervals were spanning wide range.
-Additionally, the credible interval of total precipitation was constantly estimated as positive, which could suggest that it had a positive effect on LF.
+The MAP estimation values were small in general, additionally, the credible intervals were spanning wide range and including zero.
+However, the credible interval of only total precipitation was constantly estimated as positive, which could suggest that it had a positive effect on LF.

 \begin{table}[htbp]
     \centering